 While the BRITA SAFF-100 didn't distinguish itself overall, it is our favorite option of the faucet mount variety.
 It did very well at removing chlorine and has a mediocre flow rate.

 However, this filter is a disappointment when it comes to extracting lead or salts from the water.
 It also missed the mark in our contaminated water taste test.
 Regardless, if you aren't interested in a pitcher or permanent under the sink system, it's a great value pick and the best option.

 Why You Should Trust Us

 We purchased each water filter in this review ourselves.
 We did not receive any free or sample models from manufacturers.
 We have been testing water filters for over a year now, even going so far as to build a custom testing rig with an isolated water supply to control the contaminants going in and out of the system.
 Our testing team of Austin Palmer and David Wise have tested well over 200 home and kitchen products, and along with David's formal training as a mechanical engineer, brought these experiences to the table when designing our testing procedures.

-The bulk of the scores for each filter are based on how well they removed various contaminants and other impurities.
+The bulk of each filter's scores are based on how well they removed various contaminants and other impurities.
 Since some of these tests exceeded our technical abilities, we sent samples of the tainted supply and the filtered water off to an independent water quality lab for precise analysis to determine how well each filter did.
 We also used a total dissolved solids (TDS) meter and chemical indicator strips to determine how well each filter performed.
-We had a panel of judges rate and rank the taste of each water for the taste metric, looking if it added any undesirable tastes to clean water and how well each filter removed unsavory compounds.
-Finally, for our flow metric, we measured how long each product took to dispense and filter a quart of water.
+We had a panel of judges rate and rank each water's taste for the taste metric, determining if it added any unpleasant tastes to clean water and assessing how well each filter removed unsavory compounds.
+Finally, we measured how long each product took to dispense and filter a quart of water for our flow metric.

 Related: How We Tested Water Filters